-An I-20 form will be issued only after final, regular admission is granted.
-Any foreign national admitted to the United States on a student visa is required by federal law to be enrolled for a minimum of 12 credit hours each semester.
+An I-20 form will be issued only after all documents have been received and final, regular admission has been granted.
+Any international student admitted to the United States on an F-1 visa is required by federal law to be enrolled for a minimum of 12 credit hours each semester.